Wednesday, 15 October 2025

 Since the last newsletter...

-I still need to set up a dedicated space for my bits and pieces so I can complete more mini collages on 4.5x6 mixed media paper.
+I am a step closer to a dedicated space for my bits and pieces so I can complete more mini collages on 4.5x6 mixed media paper.

 In Beth's Kitchen: